d-krupke/cpsat-primer/README.md

 ```

 This command will also update an existing installation of ortools.
-As this tool is in active development, it is recommendable to update it frequently.
+As this tool is in active development, it is recommended to update it frequently.
 We actually encountered wrong behavior, i.e., bugs, in earlier versions that then have
 been fixed by updates (this was on some more advanced features, don't worry about
 correctness with basic usage).